oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/introduction/introduction.md

 In this workshop, you will learn how to:

+* Learn Oracle Integration 3 concepts of Projects and Robots
 * Provision Oracle Integration 3 in Oracle Cloud Infrastructure
-* Learn Oracle Integration 3 concepts of Project and RPA
-* Setup RPA Environment
+* Setup Robot Environment
 * Build, Test, and Deploy a Robot

 ### Prerequisites